Efficient First Order Method for Saddle Point Problems with Higher Order Smoothness: IAPUN and its application to NC-SC problems

-In this section, we present the complexity analysis of the IAPUN method.
-As we mentioned above, we start by assuming the function $\hat{\Phi}_k(x)$ to be $\alpha$-strongly convex.
-As such, a linear convergence is expected.
-If it turns out to be not the case, we will then be sure to find a negative curvature, and can thus apply Algorithm \ref{alg:Exploit-Ncvx} to decrease the objective value.
+In this section, we present the complexity analysis of IAPUN.
+Starting by assuming $\hat{\Phi}_k(x)$ to be $\alpha$-strongly convex, a linear convergence is expected.
+If it turns out not to be the case, we can then find a negative curvature, and thus apply Algorithm \ref{alg:Exploit-Ncvx} to decrease the objective value.
 As a result, we can guarantee sufficient improvement in each epoch.
 The lemma below guarantees the inner loop of Algorithm \ref{alg:main} (Line 4 - Line 18) to stop in $\tilde{O}\big(1+\sqrt{\frac{\gamma}{\alpha}}\big)$ steps.

 \begin{lemma} Consider the $k$-th epoch $\{x_{k,t}\}_{t=0}^{T_k}$ and the point $w^x_k$ generated by Algorithm \ref{alg:main}.
 Suppose the parameters are chosen so that $\chi+\delta_x+\delta_y\leq\frac{\epsilon^2}{3200\gamma}$, then